cocos/cocos-docs/en/3d/lighting.md

 ### Spot lights

-Like a point light, a spot light has a specified location and range over which the light falls off.
-However, the spot light is constrained to an angle, resulting in a cone-shaped region of illumination, close to the light produced by the flashlight.

-The spot light has one more **Spot Angle** property than other types of lights, which allows you to adjust the illumination range of the spot light.
+The spot light is a point emits a beam of light to one direction.
+And has one more **Spot Angle** property than other types of lights, which allows you to adjust the illumination range of the spot light.

 ![Spot Light](img/lighting-6.jpg)